simgrid/simgrid/docs/source/intro_concepts.rst

 These components are put together to run a **simulation**, that is an experiment or a probe.
-The result of one or many simulation provides an **outcome** (logs, visualization, statistical analysis) that help answering the **question** targeted by this study.
+The result of one or many simulation provides an **outcome** (logs, visualization, or statistical analysis) that help answering the **question** targeted by this study.

 Here are some questions on which SimGrid is particularly relevant:

  - **Compare an Application to another**.
-This is the classical use case for scientists, who use SimGrid to test how the solution that they contribute compares to the existing solutions from the literature.
+This is the classical use case for scientists, who use SimGrid to test how the solution that they contribute to compares to the existing solutions from the literature.

  - **Design the best Virtual Platform for a given Application.**
    Tweaking the platform file is much easier than building a new real platform for testing purpose.
-SimGrid also allows co-design of the platform and the application by modifying both of them.
+SimGrid also allows for the co-design of the platform and the application by modifying both of them.

  - **Debug Real Applications**.
 With real systems, is sometimes difficult to reproduce the exact run leading to the bug that you